- Education and Training: extension, workshop, Adult response to farm youth in stress, Conflict navigation/management, Suicide prevention

 - Sustainable Communities: analysis of personal/family life, community development, community services, leadership development, partnerships, quality of life, social psychological indicators

-One replicable curriculum available for groups and individuals who want to deliver Down on the Farm: Supporting Farmers in Stressful Times within their organization or community.
+Planned: One replicable curriculum available for groups and individuals who want to deliver Down on the Farm: Supporting Farmers in Stressful Times within their organization or community – in person, or online.

 Actual: A slide set and facilitator’s guide for Down on the Farm: Supporting Farmers in Stressful Times with tips on adapting adapting and using the workshop materials for in-person or on-line delivery.